icp4a/cert-kubernetes/BAI/platform/minikube/README.md

 ### 4. Install Apache Kafka

-#### Scenario 1: Your event emitter (BPMN, BAW Advanced, Case, ODM, or Content) is running on your local machine.
+#### Scenario 1: Your event emitter (BPMN, BAW Advanced, Case, ODM, Content, or BAIW) is running on your local machine.

 If you plan to feed your Business Automation Insights instance with events from a Business Automation Worfklow server or from an Operational Decision Manager server running on your local machine, use the following procedure to install Apache Kafka: